OpenFogStack/FReD/README.md

 ## Git Workflow

+Setup git environment with `sh ./env-setup.sh` (installs git hooks).
+Be sure to have go installed...

 The `master` branch is protected and only approved pull requests can push to it.
 Most important part of the workflow is `rebase`, heres a refresher on merging vs rebasing https://www.atlassian.com/git/tutorials/merging-vs-rebasing.